guhan/zerotociso/docs/AWS.md

+## Policy Level
-## Policy Level: IAM policies can be attached at different levels:
+IAM policies can be attached at different levels:
-  a.
-Identity-Based Policies: Attached to individual IAM users, groups, or roles.
+- Identity-Based Policies: Attached to individual IAM users, groups, or roles.
-  b.
-Resource-Based Policies: Attached directly to AWS resources like S3 buckets, Lambda functions, or SQS queues.
+- Resource-Based Policies: Attached directly to AWS resources like S3 buckets, Lambda functions, or SQS queues.
-  c.
-Organizational Policies: Attached to an AWS Organizations entity and applied to all accounts within the organization.
+- Organizational Policies: Attached to an AWS Organizations entity and applied to all accounts within the organization.
-  d.
-Permission Boundaries: Used to set the maximum permissions that an IAM entity can have.
+- Permission Boundaries: Used to set the maximum permissions that an IAM entity can have.

 ## Define Amazon GuardDuty?
 Cloud based threat detection service

-##What is AWS Directory Service?
+## What is AWS Directory Service?
 AWS Directory Service for Microsoft Active Directory (Enterprise Edition): Also known as AWS Managed Microsoft AD, this service provides a fully managed Microsoft Active Directory in the AWS cloud.
 It is compatible with Microsoft Active Directory, allowing you to migrate or extend your on-premises Active Directory to the AWS cloud.
 It supports common Active Directory features, such as Group Policies, trusts, and domain join.